-- Don't use your toilet as a wastebasket - Displace some of the water in toilet tanks with plastic bottle full of water.
-This is not necessary in low flow models. - Install early closing flapper valves in older toilets. - Avoid running water while brushing your teeth, shaving and washing. - Install low flow shower heads and taps - Take shorter showers, you can save 2,600 litres (700 gallons) of water per month
+- Find and fix any toilet leaks.
+Put food dye in the tank and if it appears in the bowl after 20 minutes there is a leak. - Install early closing flapper valves in older toilets. - Avoid running water while brushing your teeth, shaving and washing. - Install low flow shower heads and taps - Take shorter showers, you can save 2,600 litres (700 gallons) of water per month

 Only partially fill bathtub for baths; one quarter full should be enough.
-Bath younger children together
+Bath younger children together.